bxlab/hifive/doc/introduction.rst

 :hic-complete:            Perform all of the steps of the subcommands fends, hic-data, hic-project, and hic-normalization in one command.
 :hic-heatmap:             Using an already created HiC project, generate an HDF5-formatted heatmap file and optional image.
 :hic-interval:            Using an already created HiC project, generate a tabular genomic-interval file for a specified region and optional image.
-:combine-hic-replicates:  Combine multiple HiC data files into a single file without needing to reload the data.
+:hic-combine-replicates:  Combine multiple HiC data files into a single file without needing to reload the data.

+A more detailed explanation of the subcommands and all of the command options is here_.

+.. _here: hifive.html

 .. _organization_of_the_hifive_package:

-Organization of the :mod:`HiFive` package
+Organization of the HiFive package
 =========================================

 The :mod:`HiFive` package is split into several modules, each serving a specific purpose.